South Downs Way 4 : Amberley to Cocking walk

 There are 4 bus routes to choose from.

-Both lines (a more expensive ticket to Chichester, valid for all the above stations)
+Both lines (a more expensive ticket to Chichester is needed, valid for all the above stations)

 |Map Walk||This walk requires an OS map and a compass or GPS for navigation.
 You can print out OS maps using the link above.|